Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Introduction

 Since spaceborne mass spectrometers are allocated limited size, weight, and power budgets, there is an extrinsic need to miniaturize instruments.
 When downsizing time-of-flight mass spectrometers, the time of flight decreases and the mass resolution is reduced, as in \(R=m/\Delta m = t/(2\Delta t)\).
 The detector has a considerable influence on the mass resolution of a TOF instrument.
 The time-resolving power ($\Delta t$) of a TOF-MS can be approximated as the quadrature sum of independent timing contributions; including ion-source pulse width, ion-optical aberrations, detector response, and electronics jitter.
 Among these, the detector contribution is set by its single-event pulse width, defined here as the full width at half-maximum (FWHM).
 To comply with the required ion-optical resolving powers of spaceborne instruments, for example, the Neutral Gas and Ion Mass Spectrometer (NIM) built for the Jupiter Icy Moons Explorer (JUICE) mission, \cite{fohn_description_2021} the detector pulse width ideally equals about \qty{500}{\ps} or less.

 When coadding multiple peaks into a histogram, the noise floor decreases and low-amplitude systematic artifacts after the main peak become apparent.
 Some features can be attributed to impedance mismatch, while others are characteristic of high-voltage decoupling capacitors in the signal transmission line that serve as AC-decoupling elements toward front-end electronics.
-In such purely AC-coupled readouts, the capacitors cannot sustain a net DC charge: Charge conservation requires that any positive transient through the capacitor be followed by an oppositely signed response.
-This behavior produces a characteristic undershoot that follows the main pulse.
-Additional features, such as small oscillations or extended tails, can arise from reflections at impedance transitions or from the limited bandwidth of the downstream stages.
+The AC-decoupling stage forms an effective high-pass response: Low-frequency components of the MCP-induced pulse are attenuated or blocked, so the coupled waveform must recover toward a zero-mean baseline over time.
+This produces a characteristic negative tail (i.e.\ undershoot) following the main pulse, whose decay is governed by the effective high-pass corner frequency.

+In practice, this baseline-recovery waveform is further shaped by unavoidable effects: Parasitic capacitances (anode-to-ground, pads and vias, downstream input capacitances) add shunt loading that reduces effective bandwidth and mainly impacts the falling edge and pulse tail, while parasitic inductances (vias, interconnects and capacitor nonidealities) can resonate with these capacitances and manifest as ringing.
 The combination of these artifacts compromises the detection of small peaks following large ones, effectively reducing the dynamic range of the TOF-MS when closely spaced peaks are present.
 For example, analyzing \ce{Xe} isotopes \cite{fausch_direct_2022} or \ce{Rb}/\ce{Sr} isotopes \cite{levine_dating_2023} becomes challenging, as such isotope patterns often result in small minor isotopologue peaks appearing in close succession after the large peaks of the main isotopologues.
 Moreover, this undershoot can complicate fully automated analysis of mass spectra, \cite{meyer_fully_2017} since the baseline of a given peak would depend on the preceding ones and vice versa.

 These detector-specific limitations are central to the requirements of the compact TOF-MS architectures, including the Chemistry, Organics, and Dating Experiment (CODEX) instrument, currently under development and which serves as the primary testbed for the design and validation of the work presented in this paper.
 CODEX is part of the Dating an Irregular Mare Patch with a Lunar Explorer (DIMPLE) payload aboard a Commercial Lunar Payload Services (CLPS) lander. \cite{Fausch2026, Wurz2026}